magento/magento2-samples/sample-webapi-client/README.md

 STORES -> Configuration -> ADVANCED/Advanced ->  Disable Modules Output

 Once there check that the module name shows up in the list to confirm that it was installed correctly.

-## Tests

-Any tests would typically be found in the [Test](Test) directory.
-Since this module has no code, no tests are provided.

 ## Contributors